Pound (mass)

-The unit is descended from the Roman libra (hence the abbreviation "lb").
-The English word pound is cognate with, among others, German Pfund, Dutch pond, and Swedish pund.
-These units are historic and are no longer used (replaced by the metric system).
+The unit is descended from the Roman libra (hence the symbol lb, descended from the scribal abbreviation, ℔).
+The English word pound comes from the Roman libra pondo ('the weight measured in libra'), and is cognate with, among others, German Pfund, Dutch pond, and Swedish pund.
+These units are now designated as historical and are no longer in common usage, being replaced by the metric system.

 Usage of the unqualified term pound reflects the historical conflation of mass and weight.
 This accounts for the modern distinguishing terms pound-mass and pound-force.

 Etymology

 The word 'pound' and its cognates ultimately derive from a borrowing into Proto-Germanic of the Latin expression libra pondo ('the weight measured in libra'), in which the word pondo is the ablative singular of the Latin noun pondus ('weight').

 Current use

-The United States and countries of the Commonwealth of Nations agreed upon common definitions for the pound and the yard.
+The United States and the Commonwealth of Nations agreed upon common definitions for the pound and the yard.
 Since 1 July 1959, the international avoirdupois pound (symbol lb) has been defined as exactly 0.45359237 kg.

 In the United Kingdom, the use of the international pound was implemented in the Weights and Measures Act 1963.

 An avoirdupois pound is equal to 16 avoirdupois ounces and to exactly 7,000 grains.
 The conversion factor between the kilogram and the international pound was therefore chosen to be divisible by 7 with a terminating decimal representation, and an (international) grain is thus equal to exactly 64.79891 milligrams.

-In the UK, the process of metrication and European units of measurement directives were expected to eliminate the use of the pound and ounce, but in 2007 the European Commission abandoned the requirement for metric-only labelling on packaged goods there, and allowed for dual metric–imperial marking to continue indefinitely.
-When used as a measurement of body weight, common UK practice outside medical settings remains to use the stone of 14 pounds as the primary measure e.g. "11 stone 4 pounds", rather than "158 pounds" (as done in the US), or "72 kilograms" as used elsewhere.
+In the United Kingdom, the process of metrication and European units of measurement directives were expected to eliminate the use of the pound and ounce, but in 2007 the European Commission abandoned the requirement for metric-only labelling on packaged goods there, and allowed for dual metric–imperial marking to continue indefinitely.

-In the United States, the Metric Conversion Act of 1975 declared the metric system to be the “preferred system of weights and measures” but did not suspend use of United States customary units, and the United States is the only industrialised country where commercial activities do not predominantly use the metric system, despite many efforts to do so, and the pound remains widely used as one of the key customary units.
+In the United States, the Metric Conversion Act of 1975 declared the metric system to be the "preferred system of weights and measures" but did not suspend use of United States customary units, and the United States is the only industrialised country where commercial activities do not predominantly use the metric system, despite many efforts to do so, and the pound remains widely used as one of the key customary units.